XDC-Community/docs/learn/how-to-articles/how-to-migrate-from-solana-to-the-xdc-network-using-solang.md

 ![Screenshot_13](https://user-images.githubusercontent.com/34518489/195974484-c2cb33c9-008c-4e88-a57a-dc1acee8d572.png)

-Once you have your phrase create an .env file and paste it into a variable called MNEMONIC.
+Once you have your phrase, create an .env file and paste it into a variable called MNEMONIC.

 Go to your truffle-config.js and paste this code: